QuantEcon/lecture-python-intro/lectures/cagan_ree.md

 Some of our quantitative experiments with the  rational expectations version of the  model are designed to illustrate how the fiscal theory explains the abrupt end of those big inflations.

-In those experiments, we'll encounter an instance of a ''velocity dividend'' that has sometimes accompanied successful inflation stabilization programs.
+In those experiments, we'll encounter an instance of a "velocity dividend" that has sometimes accompanied successful inflation stabilization programs.

 To facilitate using  linear matrix algebra as our main mathematical tool, we'll use a finite horizon version of the model.